The neutron star inner crust: an empirical essay: The neutron star layers.

-As we fix the EoS for the neutron star core and varying only the EoS of the crust, we can compare our results with studies that make exactly the opposite: fix the EoS crust while varying the EoS of the core as done in ref.~\cite{Rafa,Lopes2014}.
-Both studies varying the symmetry energy slope $L$ while keeping all the other physical quantities unchanged and also obtain similar maximum masses.
-For instance, ref.~\cite{Rafa}, using non linear $\omega-\rho$ coupling found that the radius of canonical mass can vary from 12.55 to 13.41 km, a differnce around 0.9 km (Table V).
-On other hand ref.~\cite{Lopes2014} use the additional scalar-isovector $\delta$ meson and the same NL$\rho$ model as we use here; found that the radius of the canonical star varying from 12.97 to 14.10, a difference of 1.1 km (Table 16).
-We see that our differences in the radii varying the inner crust EoS is very close to the works that vary the core Eos.
+As I fix the EoS for the neutron star core and varying only the EoS of the crust, we can compare my results with studies that make exactly the opposite: fix the EoS crust while varying the EoS of the core as done in ref.~\cite{Rafa,Lopes2014}.
+Both studies vary the symmetry energy slope $L$ while keeping all the other physical quantities unchanged and also obtain similar maximum masses.
+For instance, ref.~\cite{Rafa}, using non-linear $\omega$-$\rho$ coupling found that the radius of canonical mass can vary from 12.55 to 13.41 km, a difference of around 0.9 km (Table V of ref.~\cite{Rafa}).
+On other hand ref.~\cite{Lopes2014} use the additional scalar-isovector $\delta$ meson and the same NL$\rho$ model as I use here; it found that the radius of the canonical star varying from 12.97 to 14.10, a difference of 1.1 km (Table 16 of ref.~\cite{Lopes2014}).
+We see that the differences in the radii varying the inner crust EoS are very close to the works that vary the core Eos.
 This is quite impressive, as the inner crust of a canonical star is less than 20$\%$ of the total EoS.